 Temperature – High temperature of concrete and surrounding at the time of placing concrete makes it achieve higher strength in shorter times.
 During winter, the strength gaining process becomes slower.

-Size of the concrete member: Size of the concrete member also matters in strength gaining process.
-Large-sized concrete section members gain strength in a shorter time than smaller sections.
+Size of the concrete member: The size of the concrete member also matters in the strength gaining process.
+Large–sized concrete section members gain strength in a shorter time than smaller sections.

 Read More: Methods Of Damp Proofing House Construction

 Time of Removing Formwork as per ASTM

 |1||Type I cement||7 days|

 |3||Type III cement||3 days|

 |4||Type IV or V cement||14 days|

 |5||ASTM C 1157 C 595, C 845 cements||Varies|